fork-archive-hub/surveo/server/README.md

 # Surveo-server

-Surveo-server is a server written in Node.js using the Feathers.js framework for the Surveo application.
+Surveo-server is a server written in [Node.js](https://nodejs.org/en/) using [Feathers.js](https://feathersjs.com/) framework for Surveo application.
-Surveo is application that allows you to create surveys and store them in a database and process the received votes with basic protection.
+Server is responsible for processing data and providing an external API.

 ## Pre-requisites